tishizzle/AI-awareness-career-anxiety-analysis/README.md

 * Interpretation of Results
 * Research Reporting

+## Key Findings

+* AI awareness and career anxiety showed a weak and statistically insignificant correlation.
+* Significant differences in AI awareness were observed across education levels and age groups.
+* Students reported moderate pressure to learn AI-related skills for employability.
+* Confidence in adapting to AI changes significantly affected perceived skill pressure.

+## Conclusion

+The study suggests that AI awareness alone does not directly influence career anxiety.
+Factors such as adaptability confidence, education level, and exposure to technology play a more important role in shaping students’ perceptions toward AI-driven career changes.

 ## Note

 This project was completed as part of a group academic project.